-Grilling a flank steak is a little different than grilling a typical steak, a flank steak is typically longer and larger than a normal steak so it requires a different technique.
+When you grill flank steak it is a little different than grilling a typical steak.
+Flank steak is typically longer and larger than a normal steak.
+So it requires a different technique.
 Some people say this is a tough cut however when it is prepared and cut properly it can be tender.
-It also takes flavors very well, it can be marinated or just seasoned on the outside before placing on the grill.
+Flank also takes flavors very well, it can be marinated or just seasoned on the outside before placing on the grill.

 We recommend the use of a seasoned meat tenderizer or a marinade that is acidic such as Italian salad dressing or a citrus juice.
 On a piece of meat this size we also recommend injecting the marinade for full penetration on the meat.